The Ultimate Guide to Google Performance Max Campaigns [2025]

 Automation is the future of eCommerce and PPC, and there's no going back to the old way of working with online marketing.
 You need to face your tracking challenges and address them.
 Conversion tracking of your Performance Max campaign needs to work accurately and seamlessly and needs to cover the full-funnel.

-Use your campaign for conversion objectives only
+Use your most valuable conversions as campaign objectives

 conversion_actions_google